morloc-project/morloc/test-suite/golden-tests/README.md

 places) and cachers, diagnostics etc. That is, in the next paper, I would loop back to the original ideas of morloc.
 Also I'd extend the prelude library and reach a rough useable version.

+# Data packet tests

+The purpose of these tests are to ensure that data is passed correctly between the nexus and the pool and between pools at each of the different size categories.

+Currently, the nexus can read data as either raw JSON or files of JSON.
+These are passed as MESG and FILE packets, respectively.
+MESG packets are limited (currently) in size to 2^16 characters.
+This reduces the amount of memory stored potentially in multiple pools.
+When pools transmit data, either to each other or back to the nexus, they pack data into MESG packets if they are small or FILE packets if they are large.

+Another consideration is buffer size.
+Data is transferred over the sockets in buffers of (currently) 4096 characters.
+Packets larger than this need to be streamed.
+This streaming needs to be tested across all languages.

+So there are three size partitions.
+0-4096, 4097-65536, and 65537+.
+Special sizes of data are 0, 1, 4096, 4097, 65536, 65537.

+For CALL packets, multiple DATA packets may be stored after the header.
+I need to test cases where the sum of packets passes size partition.

+From a pool's perspective, a call directly from the nexus is no different from a call from another pool.
+However, a return is different from a foreign call.
+So we need to ensure that every language is tested for foreign calls.

+So the dimensions for the nexus-to-pool call are:

+ 1. file/mesg nexus input [file,mesg]
+ 2. size [0,1,4096,4097,65536, 65537]
+ 3. number of arguments [0,1,n]

+And the dimensions for the pool-to-pool call are

+ 1. size [0,1,4096,4097,65536, 65537]
+ 2. number of arguments [0,1,n]
+ 3. direction [receive, foreign call, return]

+nexus file -> pool file -> pool file -> nexus file

+nexus mesg -> pool mesg -> pool mesg -> nexus mesg

+nexus () -> pool () -> nexus ()